turri21/Arcade-MCR1_Senhor/README.md

 file /rtl/cmos_ram.vhd updated with a newer one

-added lines 188 and 189
+in /rtl/mcr1.vhd added lines 188 and 189
 ```
 up_data        : out std_logic_vector(7 downto 0);
 cmos_wr        : in std_logic
 ```

-in /rtl/mcr1.vhd
+also in /rtl/mcr1.vhd
 ```
 --wram : entity work.dpram
 lines 723 through 736